 Well long gone are the days without kids or parties that went un till dawn.
 But now, we find ourselves feeding off of our own children’s excitement for Halloween each year.
 It’s so much fun watching them pour over the costume catalogs trying to decide what they should be this year.
 Or, in the case of our kids, what they should be every year for the next ten years!

 Unfortunately, our family’s enthusiasm for Halloween often leaves us with lots of leftover Halloween candy.
 I hate wasting it, so I’m always trying to find new ways to use it up.
-So when I came across a version of this recipe in Martha Stewart’s Everyday Food Magazine the other day, I just had to test it out.
+So when I came across this recipe for Mystery Cookies in Martha Stewart’s Everyday Food Magazine the other day, I just had to test it out.

 Her original version is buttery-sweet with lots of caramel inside.
 This is super yummy if your kids (and husband) will eat a cookie without chocolate chips in it, but if yours won’t, you might want to add in some semi-sweet chocolate chips.
 The best part of this recipe is that you can use whatever candy bars you happen to have leftover – which means you can have endless varieties of this one recipe.

 - 3 cups all-purpose flour (spooned and leveled)

 - 1 cup (2 sticks) unsalted butter, room temperature

 - 1 cup packed light-brown sugar